top of page

-I am also an artist photographer and an analogue Photo Booth technician.
+I am also an artist photographer, curator and analogue Photo Booth technician.
 I have always been doing personal projects aside because I can't help it.
 It feeds my brain and my commercial work at the same time.
 I can't think of myself being a commercial or wedding photographer only.
-You can see my art work here
+You can see my personal work www.davidboulogne.com

 Have you ever been an assistant before turning professional?

 Not really.
-I did study at the Gobelins School which is professional and very hands on so there was a lot of practice.
+L'Ecole des Gobelins is a professional school which is very hands on so there was a lot of practice.

 I studied first the lab side of Photography as I wanted to understand what happens after taking a photograph.

-Later working in top labs helped to analyse in private the works of the greats in Fashion and Reportage.
+Later, working in labs helped to analyse in private the works of the greats in Fashion and Reportage.
 Eventually before leaving Paris I was offered a position as main assistant for one of the best fashion/portrait photographer of the 90's.

-I declined the offer despite a huge respect for him to write my own story and move abroad.
-A lot of my practice comes from understanding Masters' paintings, reading photographersand my own experience of the street.
+I declined the offer despite a huge respect for him in order to start my own story.
+A lot of my practice comes from understanding Masters' paintings, reading photographers and my own experience of the street.

 I am a big admirer of Raymond Depardon.